Luxury Interior Architecture

-Here at Callender Howorth, we believe that interior architecture is an integral part of the design process.
+Here at Callender Howorth, we believe that interior architecture is an integral part of the design process together with styling and renovation.
 Our long industry experience means that we can deliver even the most complex high end projects on time and on budget.

 Interior architecture is not a new concept but it has greatly evolved in modern times, as space and design are recognised to influence the mood, productivity and even happiness levels of the inhabitants.
 Historically, architects have been tasked with the completion of the architectural interior of buildings, although craftsmen, artisans, furniture makers and — in later years — interior decorators/stylists have played an important role.
 From the start of the 19th century a shift from corporate ownership to leasing of property began to separate the process of designing a building from the design of its interior.